dgruninger97/Part1PeerReview/Notebook.md

 ### To what extent was the design loosely coupled?
 Were there any trainwrecks?

-This question is somewhat difficult to answer, because there are really only two classes in the class diagram that mattered to actually calculate integration.
-So in terms of those two classes, yes they are loosely coupled and there were no trainwrecks.
-There was only one association between NumericalIntegration and IntegrationMethod.
-But again, keep in mind that only two of the seven classes shown in the class diagram actually had to do with calculating integrals.
+Yes, this design is loosely coupled.
+There are a few dependencies between NumericalIntegrtaion and the actual implementations of the IntegrationMethod interface, but this is expected.
+There are certainly not any unused dependencies or associations between any class or interfaces, and there were no trainwrecks.

 ### To what extent was the design cohesive?
 Did it violate Single Responsibility Principle anywhere?

 The design was very cohesive.
 Both the NumericIntegration class and the IntegrationMethod class have **only one reason to change.** They both carry out one responsibility and demonstrated high cohesion.
+Additionally, each IntegrationMethod implementation had one integrate() method to properly perform it's respective integration method.

 ### Was there anything that your peer’s design/notebook lacked that would have made life easier for you?